 6.5.7.4 Base Points

-(1) ERCOT shall issue a Base Point for each On-Line Generation Resource and each On-Line Controllable Load Resource on completion of each SCED execution.
-The Base Point set by SCED must observe a Generation Resource’s and Controllable Load Resource’s HDL and LDL.
+(1) ERCOT shall issue a Base Point for each On-Line Generation Resource and each On-Line Controllable Load Resource (CLR) on completion of each SCED execution.
+The Base Point set by SCED must observe a Generation Resource’s and CLR’s HDL and LDL.
 Base Points are automatically superseded on receipt of a new Base Point from ERCOT regardless of the status of any current ramping activity of a Resource.
 ERCOT shall provide each Base Point using Dispatch Instructions issued over Inter-Control Center Communications Protocol (ICCP) data link to the QSE representing each Resource that include the following information:

 (a) Resource identifier that is the subject of the Dispatch Instruction;

-(b) MW output for Generation Resource and MW consumption for Controllable Load Resource;
+(b) MW output for Generation Resource and MW consumption for CLR;

 (c) Time of the Dispatch Instruction;

-(d) Flag indicating SCED has dispatched a Generation Resource or Controllable Load Resource below HDL used by SCED or an IRR has been instructed not to exceed its Base Point;
+(d) Flag indicating SCED has dispatched a Generation Resource or CLR below HDL used by SCED or an IRR has been instructed not to exceed its Base Point;